maren7/NBXplorer/docs/API.md

 ## <a name="rescan"></a>Rescan a transaction

-NBXplorer does not rescan the whole blockchain when tracking a new derivation scheme.
+NRXplorer does not rescan the whole blockchain when tracking a new derivation scheme.
-This means that if the derivation scheme already received UTXOs in the past, NBXplorer will not be aware of it and might reuse addresses already generated in the past, and will not show past transactions.
+This means that if the derivation scheme already received UTXOs in the past, NRXplorer will not be aware of it and might reuse addresses already generated in the past, and will not show past transactions.

-By using this route, you can ask NBXplorer to rescan specific transactions found in the blockchain.
+By using this route, you can ask NRXplorer to rescan specific transactions found in the blockchain.
 This way, the transactions and the UTXOs present before tracking the derivation scheme will appear correctly.

 HTTP POST v1/cryptos/{cryptoCode}/rescan